To comment on WLA's position on state library issues or get more involved, please contact the LD&L Chair or a member of the committee.

 - Supports strong statewide leadership for library development and cooperation.

-- Supports the fair and equitable funding of public libraries and public library systems by local governments, counties and the state.
+- Supports sustainable funding of public libraries and public library systems by local governments, counties and the state.

-- Provides incentives for library system collaboration and reduces constraints on the ability of systems to reorganize and consolidate to improve service and increase efficiency.
+- Provides incentives for library system collaboration and supports policies that encourage reorganizing and consolidating to improve service and increase efficiency and effectiveness.

 The Wisconsin Library Association opposes state legislative policy that: